 Toyota, a Japanese company, started its operation in 1924 and was founded by Sakichi Toyoda.
 It is interesting that he didn’t even engage in manufacturing automobiles, but producing weaving looms.
 His son, Kiichiro Toyoda, took an interest in automobile manufacturing and established a division for producing automobiles with the funds received from selling a patent on an intelligent production machine.

-Annual sales of automobiles almost reached 249,9 bln. $ in 2017.
-At that, the car sales in Japan itself declines significantly, which is a testimony to the company’s activity in the global market.
+Annual sales of automobiles almost reached $249,9 bln. in 2017.
+At that moment, the car sales in Japan itself declined significantly, which is a testimony to the company’s activity in the global market.

 The headquarters is located in Toyota, Aichi, Japan.